|

 large bent grass tees and greens, undulating fairways

+and strategic trap placement.
 Take a left at Route 24, Vernon River

 heading South you’ll come to Uigg where the landscape